NxPKG/khulnasoft-docs/content/1.1.1.1/ip-addresses.md

 pcx_content_type: reference
 title: IP addresses
 meta:
-  description: Get IPv4 and IPv6 addresses for Cloudflare DNS resolvers, 1.1.1.1 and 1.1.1.1 for Families.
+  description: Get IPv4 and IPv6 addresses for Khulnasoft DNS resolvers, 1.1.1.1 and 1.1.1.1 for Families.
 ---

 # 1.1.1.1 IP addresses

-Consider the tables below to know which IPv4 or IPv6 addresses are used by the different Cloudflare DNS resolver offerings.
+Consider the tables below to know which IPv4 or IPv6 addresses are used by the different Khulnasoft DNS resolver offerings.

 For detailed guidance refer to [Set up](/1.1.1.1/setup/).